imustafin/imustafin.github.io/en/_posts/2021-07-12-optimizing-heroku-postgres-for-free-tier.md

 ```

 This approach allows us to compress the whole ER model to just one table.
 However,
-the database is now in an unnormalized form but at least we have the primary key `id`.
+the database is now in an unnormalized form but at least we have the primary key `id`
+for packages.

 In fact, this structure allows us to do several types of queries.
 We can show
 a list of packages, retrieve information about a specific package by id.
 We can